edgexfoundry/edgex-docs/docs_src/design/adr/security/0008-Secret-Creation-and-Distribution.md

   * All: Investigate hardware protection of cached Consul and Vault PKI secret keys.
 (Vault cannot unseal its own TLS certificate.)
   * Snaps: Relocate PKI into _SECRETSLOC_ instead of its own folder.

+- Special case: Bring-your-own external Kong certificate and key
+  * The Kong external certificate and key is already stored in Vault, however, additional metadata is needed to signal whether these are auto-generated or manually-installed.
+    A manually-suppinstalledlied certificate and key
+    would not be overwritten by the framework bringup logic.
+    Installing a custom certificate and key can then be implemented by overwriting the system-generated ones and setting a flag indicating that they were manually-installed.

 - Secret store master password
   * All: Enable hooks for [hardware protection](https://github.com/edgexfoundry/edgex-go/issues/1919) of secret store master password.